Login below, or create an account for free.

 Sydney Harbour is one of the most biodiverse harbours in the world!
 More than 580 different species of fish and 2473 species of polychaetes, crustaceans, echinoderms and molluscs have been recorded in the waters of Sydney Harbour.
 And that’s what we currently know!

 Along its extensive shoreline and within nearshore environments, a diverse array of habitats contributes to the high levels of biodiversity and productivity of the harbour.
 Mangroves, marshes, mud and sand flats, and estuarine beaches populate the intertidal zone, submerged aquatic vegetation occurs within the photic zone of shallow water, and oyster reefs and kelp forests occur within subtidal waters.
 In combination, these habitats serve as critical nursery grounds providing protection and feeding grounds for both resident and coastal species.

 So come dive into the video lesson below and challenge yourself with the worksheet.

-We would love to learn more about the biodiversity and habitats occurring within your local environment, so don’t forget to share your annotated field sketch or photograph with the team at SIMS firstname.lastname@example.org
+We would love to learn more about the biodiversity and habitats occuring within your local environment, so don't forget to share your annotated field sketch or photograph with the team at SIMS at firstname.lastname@example.org.